WebPraktikos/tailwindcss-rich-docs/README.md

 </div>
 ```

-Embedding Videos
+Embed a Video
 ---------

-To embed video iframe or any iframe, wrap the iframe with div.
+To embed a video iframe or any other iframe, wrap the iframe with div.
 Then, add the`iframe-parent` class to that div.
 Next, specify the aspect ratio under the `style` attribute.
 Finally, remove width, height, and other styles from the iframe.
 ```html
 <div class="iframe-parent" style="--aspect-ratio-horizontal: 16; --aspect-ratio-vertical: 9;">
   <!-- Example iframe -->